Club Officers and Volunteers

 I have been very active since 1993 with the various setups.
 I've made at least one QRP QSO each day starting August 5, 1994 when Eric suggested I see how many consecutive days I could make a QSO using QRP / CW / simple wire antennas.
-The "streak" has now passed 22 years (at 8,226 days) and still going strong.
+The "streak" is now close to 24 years and still going strong at 8,754 days.
 It will continue until something beyond my control brings it to an end.
-I have a concurrent DX (non-W/VE) streak which started March 1, 2013 and is now approaching 4 years (at 1,442 days) and also going strong.
-My total number of QSOs (all CW with QRP and simple wire antennas) since returning to the air in 1993 is over 69,000 of which over 22,500 are DX QSOs.
+I have a concurrent DX (non-W/VE) streak which started March 1, 2013 and is now approaching 2,000 days and also going strong at 1,971 days.
+My total number of QSOs (all CW with QRP and simple wire antennas) since returning to the air in 1993 is 71,250 of which 23,675 are DX QSOs.
 Included are QSOs from 225 DX entities, all 50 states, all continents (including Antarctica), and 36 of 40 CQ zones.
-That's over 88,000 QSO's since 1963 (all CW except for 3 SSB and 2 AM QSO's in 1969 testing other hams' rigs for them.)
-Stats current as of February 10, 2017.
+Along with my pre-1993 contacts, that's 90,621 QSO's since April 3, 1963 (all CW except for 3 SSB and 2 AM QSO's in 1969 testing other hams' rigs for them.)
+If I add 4,650 QSOs made with other calls and/or at other locations such as K3WWP/3, WA3IXO, KB3MQT, N3AQC, N3A, K3MJW, and NY3EC, that makes 95,721 contacts.
+I hope I can make it to 100,000.
+Stats in this paragraph are current as of July 23, 2018.

 As I jump around in time in this story, let's now go to 2004.
 I was delighted when Tom KB3LFC (now WY3H) wanted to write an article about my ham radio activities in the local paper.
 I had no idea then he was also a ham.
 We became good friends and I was delighted to get involved when he wanted to start a QRP club which of course is our NAQCC since it promotes the three things I like about ham radio - CW, QRP, and simple wire antennas.